-Medical or social needs of the child - Except in wholly exceptional circumstances such requests will only be considered for the school closest to the home address.
-The application must be supported by written evidence.
+Medical or social needs of the child - The application must be supported by written evidence, including indicating why a single-sex education is required.
 The supporting evidence should set out the particular reasons why the academy is the most suitable school and the difficulties that would be caused if the child had to attend another school.
 The recommendation for this specific school should demonstrate knowledge of the school in terms of resources and organisation which deems it essential that the named pupil be admitted to the academy.
 The academy can only consider entry under this criterion if the required documents have been produced.

 Applications made on medical grounds must be accompanied by compelling medical evidence from a hospital Consultant at the time of application.
-The letter from the hospital consultant must provide information about the child's medical condition, the effects of this condition and why, in view of this, the child needs to attend the academy.
-If the academy is not the school closest to the home of the child, the consultant must set out in detail the wholly exceptional circumstances for attending the academy and the difficulties if the child had to attend another school.
+The letter from the hospital consultant must provide information about the girl's medical condition, the effects of this condition and why, in view of this, the girl needs to attend the academy, including the reasons for requiring a single-sex school.
 In assessing these applications advice may be sought from Harrow's Special Education Needs Service.

 Applications made on social grounds must be accompanied by compelling evidence at the time of application.
 Social needs claims will only be considered where there is involvement from a social worker.
-The application will need to be supported with a letter from a Divisional Director from Children and Families or a person holding a similar role in another local authority.
-The director must set out in detail the wholly exceptional circumstances that in their view require attendance at the academy and the difficulties if the child had to attend another school.
+The application will need to be supported with a letter from a Divisional Director of Children and Young People Services or a person holding a similar role in another local authority.
+The director must set out in detail the wholly exceptional circumstances that in their view require attendance at the academy, including the reasons for requiring a single-sex school, and the difficulties if the child had to attend another school.